 About half of the people who get it won’t have any signs.
 You may not know you have a clot unless a piece of it breaks off and travels to your lung.
 That’s a medical emergency.
 Call 911 right away if you have:

 This happens when a blood clot forms in a vein just under your skin.
-If you have it, you may notice some or all of the following:
+If you have it, you may have:

 Peripheral Artery Disease (PAD)